tsfloss/LSTAMP/README.md

 The code is written to be executed in an IPython console.

+Real time emulation is possible and code for real-time emulation is coming soon.

 ## Training

 Various parameters can be set in the code before execution.
 The standard parameters for the included samples are: